 Yala National Park

 Yala rank among the best places to spot leopards in the world, due to the high concentration of leopards in a small geographical area.
-Yala is the most popular wildlife reserve in southern Sri Lanka and Yala is the most popular safari destination in the island.
+Yala is the most popular wildlife reserve in southern Sri Lanka and Yala is the most popular safari destination on the island.

 Udawalawe National Park

 Another popular wildlife reserve in the island and lies near the west coast of Sri Lanka.
-The Udawalawe national park is most popular wildlife reserve to spot wild elephnats.
+The Udawalawe national park is the most popular wildlife reserve to spot wild elephnats.
 If you have planned your beach holiday on the west coast this is the nearest wildlife reserve for you and can be visited in a day tour.

 Knuckles is one of the most important patches of a patch of rainforests in the country.
 There are many trekking paths through the forest and a large number of local as well as foreign travellers are heading to knuckles every year.